kubernetes-hy/kubernetes-hy.github.io/data/part-0/index.md

 <quiz id="467fa274-1e29-4a46-b7ea-c9238fe1612c"></quiz>

-They are optional part of the course and do not affect your grading.
-If you wish to complete the quizzes you have to register a "TMC" account, buttons at the top of the page.
+They are an optional part of the course and do not affect your grading.
+To participate in the quizzes, you have to register a "TMC" account.
+You can find controls to create an account at the top of the page.
 Quizzes work as an easy way for us to gather feedback and improve the course.

 ## Google Cloud Credits ##

-In part 3 we'll use Google Kubernetes Engine.
-It's not free, but everyone starting with Google Cloud has $300 worth of free credits, see your options [here](https://cloud.google.com/free).
+In part 3 we will use Google Kubernetes Engine.
+It is not free, but everyone starting with Google Cloud has $300 worth of free credits.
+See your options [here](https://cloud.google.com/free).

 Google has offered students with @helsinki.fi email addresses some Google Cloud Credits.
-Finnish/Open University students, you will be given a @helsinki.fi address when you register to an Open University course, this will be a task for you at the end of part 2.
+Finnish/Open University students, you will be given a @helsinki.fi address when you register to the Open University course.

-If you are not eligible for a @helsinki.fi email address and you have used all $300 credits there is nothing I can do.
+If you have used all $300 Google Cloud credits, there is nothing I can do.
 You can complete parts 1-2 and most likely 4-5, but part 3 is required for course completion and the certificate.
-For the eligibility for credits check the list and link at the bottom of [registration page](/registration-and-completion).

 ## Getting started ##